sav-che/TL-2/Authors/Barclay, Arthur {std. Barcl.}.md

-> [!cite] BHL link: this entry starts at [page 323](https://www.biodiversitylibrary.org/item/103858#page/335/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 323](https://www.biodiversitylibrary.org/page/33265050) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Barclay, Arthur (1852-1891), British (Scottish) botanist and physician, studied medicine at Edinburgh and Glasgow, Gold Medal for botany Glasgow 1871; M.B.C.M. (final medical exam.)
 Glasgow 1874; additional schooling in Würzburg; entered the Indian Medical Service 1875, later Civil Surgeon at Jessore, professor of physiology at the Medical College, Calcutta, ultimately secretary to the Surgeon-General and Sanitary Commissioner, Govt.
-India and surgeon-major in the Bengal Medical Service; also served in the Afghan war 1879-1880. (*Barcl.*).
+India and surgeon-major in the Bengal Medical Service; also served in the Afghan war 1879-1880.
+**Abbreviated name**: *Barcl.*

 #### Herbarium and types